-Fiber Farm is home to a humble herd of alpacas, a few sheep, two miniature donkeys, a couple cats, and one dog.
-Located on top of Monteagle Mountain in Tracy City, TN, the farm is a working example of a vertically integrated micro-textile operation.
+Fiber Farm is home to a humble herd of alpacas, a few sheep, two miniature guardian donkeys, a couple cats, and one dog.
+Located atop the South Cumberland Plateau in Tracy City, TN, the farm is a working example of a vertically integrated micro-textile operation.